ktaylor63/southeast/site/content/about/leadership.md

 Cynthia (Cindy) Dohner was named Southeast Regional Director in October 2009.
 She provides vision and leadership for the southeastern United States, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.

 As the Regional Director she oversees the management of 131 national wildlife refuges covering more than 5 million acres, 14 national fish hatcheries, five fishery assistance offices, six migratory bird field offices, and 16 ecological services field offices.
-She also serves as the Department of Interior’s Authorized Official for the Deepwater Horizon Natural Resource Damage Assessment and Restoration and oversees the restoration of the Everglades and the Gulf of Mexico.
+She also serves as the Department of the Interior’s Authorized Official for the Deepwater Horizon Natural Resource Damage Assessment and Restoration and oversees the restoration of the Everglades and the Gulf of Mexico.

 Before becoming the Regional Director, Cindy served as Deputy Regional Director for the Southeast Region under Sam Hamilton.
 Throughout her 23 year career with the Service, she has held positions that include serving as Assistant Regional Director for Ecological Services in Atlanta, and the Branch Chief for Recovery and Consultation in the Washington Office.
 She has also worked for three state agencies, two other federal agencies and in the private sector.
 Cindy holds a B.S. in Marine Biology and a Masters degree in Fisheries and Aquaculture.